BlueBrain/BluePyEModel/examples/emodel_pipeline_local_python/README.rst

 Then rename the file gitignore_template to .gitignore.
 This will avoid versioning unwanted files in the future.
 ``mv gitignore_template .gitignore``

-Finally, initialize a git repository in the present directory:
+Finally, initialise a git repository in the present directory:
 ``git init .``

 Versioning the runs